turbot/guardrails-docs/docs/getting-started/getting-started-aws/create-static-exception/index.md

-The default for bucket versioning was `Skip`, the policy you created in the previous runbook changed it to `Check: Enabled`, and now this particular bucket overrides that setting back to `Skip`.
+The default for bucket versioning was `Skip`, the policy you created in the previous guide changed it to `Check: Enabled`, and now this particular bucket overrides that setting back to `Skip`.

-## Step 3: View Guardrails activity for the bucket
+## Step 5: View Guardrails activity for the bucket

-Use the top-level search (as above) to find the bucket.
+Use the top-level search to find the bucket.

 Click into the bucket, then select the `Activity` tab.
 <p><img alt="aws_review_bucket_activity" src="/images/docs/guardrails/getting-started/getting-started-aws/create-static-exception/aws-review-bucket-activity.png"/></p>

 ## Step 4: Review

-Here you can see the whole history, reading from the bottom up.
+Here you can see the history.

-- When you attached the policy that requires bucket versioning, the bucket transitioned to `Alarm`.
-The alarm state represents the difference between what the policy asserts and the actual state of the bucket.

-- Then you created the bucket-level policy setting to make an exception for your test bucket.
+- You created the bucket-level policy setting to make an exception for your test bucket.

 - Then the Versioning control reevaluated, and set the status to `Skipped` to match the policy exception of `Skip`.

-In the [next runbook](/guardrails/docs/getting-started/getting-started-aws/create-calculated-exception) we’ll see how to dynamically calculate an exception based on a resource tag.
+In the [next guide](/guardrails/docs/getting-started/getting-started-aws/create-calculated-exception) we’ll see how to dynamically calculate an exception based on a resource tag.

 ## Next Steps